metanyx/metanyx/sdimage/README.md

 Building an SD image for the Olimex OLinuXino A20 LIME
 ------------------------------------------------------

 This has been written for a Debian sid host.
+For other OS's you'd need to set up the Sunxi toolchain, as per http://linux-sunxi.org/Toolchain

 Perform all steps as an unprivileged local user, except where noted